Red imported fire ant: Brood

 Eggs are tiny and oval-shaped, remaining the same size for around a week.
 After one week, the egg assumes the shape of an embryo and forms as a larva when the egg shell is removed.
 Larvae measure 3 mm.
 They show a similar appearance to S. geminata larvae, but they can be distinguished by the integument with spinules on top of the dorsal portion of the posterior somites.
 The body hairs measure 0.063 to 0.113 mm with a denticulate tip.
 The antennae both have two or three sensilla.
 The labrum is smaller with two hairs on the anterior surface that are 0.013 mm.
 The maxilla has a sclerotised band between the cardo and stipes.
 The labium also has a small sclerotised band.
 The tubes of the labial glands are known to produce or secrete a proteinaceous substance that has a rich level of digestive enzymes, which includes proteases and amylases that function as an extraintestinal digestion of solid food.
 The midgut also contains amylases, roteases and upases.
 The narrow cells in its reservoir have little to no function in secretion.
 The pupae resemble adults of any caste, except that their legs and antennae are held tightly against the body.
-They appear white, but over time, the pupae turns darker when they are almost ready to mature.
+They appear white, but over time, the pupa turns darker when they are almost ready to mature.

 Four larval instars have been described based on distinctive morphological characters.
 The larvae of the minor and major workers are impossible to distinguish before the final instar, when size differences become apparent.
 Upon pupation a wider head width difference between castes become more evident.
 Reproductive larvae are larger than worker larvae, and present discrete morphological differences in mouthparts.
 Fourth-instar larvae of males and queens can be differentiated based on their relative shape and body coloration, and also internal gonopodal imaginal discs can differ.